Tomás Frías Autonomous University: History

 It began operating from the Free Faculty of Law in 1876, subordinated to Cancelariato of Chuquisaca.

-On November 30, 1892, is issued a Regulatory decree by which provides that the departments of Potosí and Oruro are independent of cancelariatos of Chuquisaca and La Paz respectively, and while the law does not give more space to university councils, are restricted to their Faculties of Law.
+On November 30, 1892, a Regulatory decree by which provides that the departments of Potosí and Oruro are independent of cancelariatos of Chuquisaca and La Paz respectively, is issued.
+While the law does not gave more space to university councils, are restricted to their Faculties of Law.

 On February 3, 1893, the University Council of Potosi was installed, under the leadership of chancellor and president Dr. Nicanor Careaga.

-Officially in October 1937, it recognizes the autonomy to the university district of Potosi, the first Autonomist Rector was Dr. Alberto Saavedra Nogales.
+On October 1937 the autonomy to the university district of Potosí is officially recognized.
+Dr. Alberto Saavedra Nogales becomes the first autonomous rector.